Domain Walls in $A_4$ Flavour Models: Domain Walls from Symmetry

 We now consider the properties of domain walls in the real-triplet \(A_4\) case.
 Starting from the Lagrangian \(\mathcal{L}=\sum_n \tfrac{1}{2}\,\partial^\mu\phi_n\,\partial_\mu\phi_n - V(\phi)\) for real scalars, the equations of motion (EoM) follow from the Euler–Lagrange equations,

 Assuming a static planar wall in the \(x\)–\(y\) plane, so that the fields vary only along the transverse coordinate \(z\), the static equations reduce to

 Since the cubic term modifies the \(Z_3\) (\(\mathrm{T}\)-type) vacuum structure but leaves the \(Z_2\) (\(\mathrm{S}\)-type) vacua unchanged\footnote{The $\mathrm{S}$-type vacua have two vanishing components, so $I_3=\phi_1\phi_2\phi_3=0$ and are unchanged by the cubic term. }, we focus below on \(Z_3\)-preserving walls (the \(\mathrm{S}\)-type walls have the same properties as in Ref.~\cite{Fu:2024jhu}).
-Following Ref.~\cite{Fu:2024jhu}, we rescale the fields and the spatial coordinate as